 Fresh Poblano / Dried Ancho

 A stuffed poblano pepper is one of my favorite dishes.
 Fresh poblanos have a mild taste but when heated the dormant flavors awaken and bring out the heat of the poblano.
 These large-sized peppers are great for stuffing with cheese & baking or stuffing with pulled pork and serving with a side of sweet potatoes.
+At Feed Your Vitality, one of our customer favorites was our Poblano Pork Verde.
+It is a pulled pork stuffed poblano pepper with a delicious tomatillo salsa.
 Try broiling, peeling and chopping the peppers then add to taco filling or cornbread batter.

 When dried, the poblano pepper is called ancho or chile ancho.
 The drying process turns the ripe poblano into a chewy, raisin-sweet ancho.
 To make a fabulous chili or salsa, toast the anchos briefly in a dry skillet, soak them until soft in water and then puree.
 Add to your dishes to give them the spice you like.

 Fresh Cayenne / Dried Cayenne